Nelson Mandela: Illness and death: 2011–2013

 In February 2011, Mandela was briefly hospitalised with a respiratory infection, attracting international attention, before being re-admitted for a lung infection and gallstone removal in December 2012.
 After a successful medical procedure in early March 2013, his lung infection recurred and he was briefly hospitalised in Pretoria.
 In June 2013, his lung infection worsened and he was readmitted to a Pretoria hospital in serious condition.
 The Archbishop of Cape Town Thabo Makgoba visited Mandela at the hospital and prayed with Machel, while Zuma cancelled a trip to Mozambique to visit him the following day.
 In September 2013, Mandela was discharged from hospital, although his condition remained unstable.

 After suffering from a prolonged respiratory infection, Mandela died on 5 December 2013 at the age of 95, at around 20:50 local time at his home in Houghton, surrounded by his family.
 Zuma publicly announced his death on television, proclaiming ten days of national mourning, a memorial service held at Johannesburg's FNB Stadium on 10 December 2013, and 8 December as a national day of prayer and reflection.
 Mandela's body lay in state from 11 to 13 December at the Union Buildings in Pretoria and a state funeral was held on 15 December in Qunu.
 Approximately 90 representatives of foreign states travelled to South Africa to attend memorial events.
 It was later revealed that 300 million rand (about 20 million dollars) originally earmarked for humanitarian development projects had been redirected to finance the funeral.
 The media was awash with tributes and reminiscences, while images of tributes to Mandela proliferated across social media.
 His US$4.1 million estate was left to his widow, other family members, staff, and educational institutions.

-Political ideology
+Political positions

 A friend once asked me how I could reconcile my creed of African nationalism with a belief in dialectical materialism.
 For me, there was no contradiction.
 I was first and foremost an African nationalist fighting for our emancipation from minority rule and the right to control our own destiny.
 But at the same time, South Africa and the African continent were part of the larger world.
 Our problems, while distinctive and special, were not unique, and a philosophy that placed those problems in an international and historical context of the greater world and the course of history was valuable.
 I was prepared to use whatever means necessary to speed up the erasure of human prejudice and the end of chauvinistic and violent nationalism.